quarterstar/openbsd-vpn/README.md

 - `<plan>`: the plan to be used for Vultr cloud instances.
 - `<label>`: the label to be used for the cloud instances.
 - `<port>`: the port that should be used by the WireGuard server.
 (Default: `51820`)
+- `<mtu>`: the Maximum Transmission Unit that should be allowed by the WireGuard server.
 - `<listen-address>`: the address the WireGuard server should listen to.
 - `<hosts>`: set of comma-separated internal IP addresses of the hosts that should be allowed access to the WireGuard server.
 (Default: `10.1.0.2/32`)
 - `<locations>`: pool of comma-separated candidates for regions the backend should pick from for the instance deployment.